 Making Meditation and Jogging a Habit

-In our modern society the busy world which we live in can let multi-tasking be difficult.
+In our modern society, the busy world which we live in can let multi-tasking be difficult.
 The positive lifestyle choices that we want to make often get overrun by things like career, family, friends etc. I know this personally.
-I’ll often set plans to introduce a new habit, in this case meditation, into my daily routine.
-However, soon afterwards I’ll find that my daily grind just doesn’t allow it to “stick.”
+I’ll often set plans to introduce a new habit, in this case, meditation, into my daily routine.
+However, soon afterward I’ll find that my daily grind just doesn’t allow it to “stick.”
 New behaviors are hard to adopt.
-For me, however,my jogging schedule is very consistent.
+For me, however, my jogging schedule is very consistent.
 It is thoroughly a part of my “ritual.”
 Believe me, there’s nothing more healthy than jogging and maintaining that peak physical performance.
-But when it comes to my mental state, I’ve tried numerous times to set aside just a few minutes a day to meditation.
+But when it comes to my mental state, I’ve tried numerous times to set aside just a few minutes a day to meditate.
 I just can not get it to stick.
 So I set out to see how I can combine meditation and jogging.

 How to Combine A New Habit With An Old Habit: Jogging To Meditation

 The technique of introducing a new habit to one of your existing habits is known as Habit Stacking.
 Habit stacking is a concept that came from the blogger James Clear in his book Atomic Habits.
 Habit stacking is how I combined jogging with my meditation but with a twist.
 It uses one (already automatic) habit as control over a new habit.
 Say, for example, showering.
 Nobody needs to think about showering (except for the stinky few.)
 If you wanted to use the time it took you to shower to practice your singing skills, you’d pretty soon connect the two.
 Hence, every time you go for a jog, you start a meditative practice.